conan-io/conan-center-index/docs/how_to_add_packages.md

 # Adding Packages to ConanCenter

-ConanCenter aims to provide the best quality packages for any open source project.
+ConanCenterIndex aims to provide the best quality packages for any open source project.
 Any C/C++ project can be made available by contributing a "recipe".

 Getting started is easy.
 Try building an existing package with our [developing recipes](../developing_recipes_locally.md) tutorial.